Montgomery Gentry: 2001–2002: Carrying On

 Montgomery Gentry's second album, Carrying On, was released in mid-2001.
-Lead-off single "She Couldn't Change Me" peaked at number 2 on the country charts and number 37 on the Hot 100, making their first Top 40 entry there.
+Lead-off single "She Couldn't Change Me" peaked at No. 2 on the country charts and number 37 on the Hot 100, making their first Top 40 entry there.
 The album's only other single, "Cold One Comin' On", reached number 23 on the country charts.
 Also included on the album was a cover of Waylon Jennings' "I'm a Ramblin' Man".
-In March 2002, they charted at number 45 with the track "Didn't I", a cut from the soundtrack to the film We Were Soldiers which was never officially released as a single.
+In March 2002, they charted at No. 45 with the track "Didn't I", a cut from the soundtrack to the film We Were Soldiers which was never officially released as a single.
 The duo promoted the album both on a headline tour sponsored by Jim Beam, and on the Brooks & Dunn Neon Circus & Wild West Tour, which included Toby Keith and Keith Urban.
 Later in 2002, they toured with Kenny Chesney on his No Shoes, No Shirt, No Problems tour.

-Mike Kraski, then the senior vice president of sales and marketing at Sony Music Nashville, thought that Carrying On showed an artistic growth over Tattoos & Scars, and the duo itself thought that Carrying On was more "edgy" in comparison.
-It was less favorably received than its predecessor; William Ruhlmann thought that many of the songs "sound like they're trying to[sic] hard to be macho", and Country Standard Times Mike Clark thought that the duo was "playing it safe", although he described the singles favorably.
+Mike Kraski, the senior vice president of sales and marketing at Sony Music Nashville, said that Carrying On showed an artistic growth over Tattoos & Scars, and the duo itself felt Carrying On was more "edgy" in comparison.
+It was less favorably received than its predecessor; William Ruhlmann wrote that many of the songs "sound like they're trying to[sic] hard to be macho", and Country Standard Times Mike Clark said that the duo was "playing it safe", although he described the singles favorably.
 The album was certified gold for shipments of 500,000 copies.

 2002–2004: My Town

 On August 27, 2002, Montgomery Gentry released My Town.
-After working with producer Joe Scaife on their first two albums, they switched to Blake Chancey.
-He allowed them to pick different session musicians than typically used on mainstream country albums, such as Chuck Leavell and Johnny Neel of The Allman Brothers Band, whose "Good Clean Fun" was covered on it.
+After working with producer Joe Scaife on their first two albums, they switched to Blake Chancey who allowed them to pick different session musicians than typically used on mainstream country albums, including Chuck Leavell and Johnny Neel of The Allman Brothers Band, whose "Good Clean Fun" was covered on it.
 They also chose songs co-written by songwriters who had not appeared on their previous albums, including Jeffrey Steele and Rivers Rutherford.
-The album produced three singles, all co-written by Steele: the title track and "Speed" both at number 5, and "Hell Yeah" at number 4.
+The album produced three singles, all co-written by Steele: the title track and "Speed" both at No. 5, and "Hell Yeah" at No. 4.
 Along with Blake Shelton and Andy Griggs, they contributed a guest appearance on Tracy Byrd's mid-2003 single "The Truth About Men", which made the country top 20.
 In March 2004, My Town became the duo's second platinum-certified album.

 Ruhlmann gave the album a generally positive review, saying that it "rocks harder as it goes along".
-On the same site, Rick Cohoon praised "My Town" for "painting in words and music both the pace of living in a small town", and "Speed" for being "slower and more deliberate than the recklessness the title suggests".
-On Country Standard Time, Tom Netherland called it "their third and finest release".
+On the same site, Rick Cohoon lauded "My Town" for "painting in words and music both the pace of living in a small town", and "Speed" for being "slower and more deliberate than the recklessness the title suggests".
+On Country Standard Time, Tom Netherland commended it as being "their third and finest release".